ndepaz/CustomCollect/README.md

 ## Usage:

-Lets say you have some classes like this.
+Lets say you have some classes like these.

 ```sh
 class Calendar {